1600 Smith Street: Design

 Continental Center I includes a blue lighting pattern on the roof that displays the Continental Airlines logo.
-The light had been kept off for a period before 2010.
+The light had been kept off for a period before May 2010.
 After Continental had occupied the building, the airline wanted to display its logo on the roof of Continental Center I. The City of Houston had a 1993 ordinance restricting the height of any new signs in Downtown Houston to 42.5 ft.
 On Wednesday August 2, 2000, the Houston City Council voted 10–4 to stop enforcing the informal agreement and enact a new law that exempts a company from the height restriction if the national headquarters of a company occupies 45 percent or more of a Downtown Houston building of over 750000 sqft of usable space.
 The Mayor of Houston, Lee P. Brown, said that he supported the ordinance change since it was a promise made by Bob Lanier to the airline in exchange for enticing the company to move its headquarters to Continental Center I. Opponents of the change feared that company logos would become more prevalent in the Downtown Houston skyline.

 The elevators were manufactured by Fujitec.